 After installing an LFL in front of her own home, Kozlowski found that it sparked conversations among passersby—not just about reading, but about their lives.
 Inspired by the degree of interaction, she established Detroit Little Libraries, sought crowdfunding on her birthday, enlisted the help of local artists, and arranged for stewards to oversee basic maintenance.
 150 LFLs were placed in various locations around the city—outside faith-based organizations, health care centres, and schools (ranging from elementary to college), to name a few.
 Areas with limited access to reading materials continue to be a high priority as more LFLs are installed.
 Ideally, the current amount will double before long.

 Impressively, the city’s first LFL was made using reclaimed materials from local abandoned houses.
 Detroit is now experiencing “a lot of hope,” in Kozlowski’s opinion, making this a suitable time for the project.
 “It’s a very joyful thing to be involved in,” Kozlowski says.

-There are challenges, like volunteers bowing out, exposure to the elements, vandalism, and book supplies running out because people encounter LFLs spontaneously or they lack the means to leave a book.
+There are challenges, like volunteers bowing out, exposure to the elements, vandalism, and book supplies becoming depleted because people encounter LFLs spontaneously or they lack the means to leave a book.
 At the same time, the success stories clearly outweigh the challenges.
 The mayor, the city, and countless citizens are supporters of the project.

 Barbara Barefield is no stranger to the rejuvenating potential of the arts, having brought a musical series to Palmer Woods with her partner.
 Although she hadn’t painted in quite a while, she applied her graphic design skills in promoting musical performances to her LFL.
 Her intention was to capture the magic of reading that she experienced as a child.
 She believes reading is how we foster language, creativity, and thinking.